lyleg/rate-topic/README.md

 # Rate Topic App
-I created this lil app to try a couple new libraries out there for the react js echo-system.
+I created this lil app to try a couple new libraries out there for the react js ecosystem.

 I had already been programming in React for a year now so nothing new there except good old es6 magic.